rhymr/paper-editor/CONTRIBUTING.md

-# Contributing to Rhymr
+# Contributing to Paper

-Thank you for your interest in contributing to Rhymr!
+Thank you for your interest in contributing to Paper!
 This project is a modern, AI-powered lyric and poetry writing editor with rhyme and syllable tools, chat, and file management.
 Below you'll find guidelines and information to help you get started.

 ## Tech Stack
 - **Frontend:** HTML, CSS (custom, no framework), vanilla JavaScript (ES6+ modules)